Challenge

 My Key Learnings.

-Do not try to solve the problem for everyone
+Don't try to solve the problem for everyone

-My early mix-up with the user roles was due to me trying to solve the problem for both mentors and mentees.
+My early mix-up with user roles was due to me trying to solve the problem for both mentors and mentees.
 Obviously, that was not feasible and I had to make the decision on what to prioritize.

 UX Design is Collaborative